 Independent schools have jurisdiction over their own salary scales and do not have to follow the pay arrangements set by the School Teachers' Pay and Conditions Document.
 The NASUWT fights for fair pay and against discriminatory pay practices on behalf of all teachers.

-The NASUWT pay scales are available for each nation .
-If you feel that you are unfairly paid, or are the victim of discrimination in respect of your pay, please contact the NASUWT Member Support Advice Team on 03330 145550 or firstname.lastname@example.org for assistance.
+The NASUWT pay scales are available for each nation.
+If you feel that you are unfairly paid, or are the victim of discrimination in respect of your pay, please email the Member Support Advice Team for assistance.

 Teachers in Independent Special Schools